kreinholz/e15/independent-study/README.md

 ```
 Now that we have our dataset, it's time to write some PHP.
 Here's where we reach another dilemma: do we want to do the training and testing of our Machine Learning model within a Laravel Controller, which will lead to a very slow and unpleasant browsing experience for users of our web app, or is there a smoother way to do this?

 Fortunately, there is.
-The PHP-ML library allows us to write command line PHP to train and test our model, then save the trained model to a file that we can import into a Laravel Controller...the already trained model will take about 1 second to run, vice a much longer run time.
-(The difference will become clear as I provide some benchmarks on my Hewlett Packard Notebook 15-da1005dx).
+The PHP-ML library allows us to write command line PHP to train and test our model, then save the trained model to a file that we can import into a Laravel Controller...the already trained model will take about 1 second to run, vice a much longer run time, almost a minute as you'll see later on.

 Since we installed the PHP-ML library within our Laravel app, let's create our command line PHP Machine Learning model training and testing code within our Laravel directory.
 I think a reasonable file location to house this file that we're going to run from the command line and not make publicly accessible would be within a newly created directory: